lu-tar/blog/content/posts/note-taking_obsidian.md

 author: ["Luca"]
 ---
 # Note-taking with Obsidian
-In this article Hugo + Netlify + GitHub I talked about how I setup this website with my few programming skills.
-In those lines I mentioned frequently markdown files and Obsidian so in this article I'm going to explain how I organize and take notes.
-But first let's address some questions

-### What is Obsidian?
 [Obsidian](https://obsidian.md/) is a free, open-source note-taking app which helps you link your notes to each other using hypertext with markdown files.

 ### Why I need to switch from OneNote, Google Drive or Evernote to Obsidian?